 We sailed out to see the Maunsell Forts – the fortifications built in the Thames estuary to defend Britain during World War Two.
 They are an amazing sight, these alien rusted forms that look somewhat like the way I imagine the Martians in HG Wells’ War of the Worlds to, just stuck in a group way out to sea.

 Sailing back, we passed the Kentish Flats wind farm – the largest in Britain when it was built in 2005.
 Another incredible sight, and totally captivating, the sails all rotating slightly out of phase with each other.
-I filmed it on my phone, as I can’t imagine anything more likely to induce feelings of total zen than watching them.
+I can’t imagine anything more likely to induce feelings of total zen than watching them.